zephyrproject-rtos/zephyr/doc/develop/api/api_lifecycle.rst

 #.
 An email must be sent to the ``devel`` mailing list announcing the API
    upgrade request
 #.
 The Pull Request must be submitted for discussion in the next
-   `Zephyr API meeting`_ where, barring any objections, the Pull Request will be merged
+   `Zephyr Architecture meeting`_ where, barring any objections, the Pull Request will be merged

 .. _stable_api_changes: